-Ultravate is a prescription drug approved by the Food and Drug Administration (FDA) to treat plaque psoriasis in people age 18 and older.
+Ultravate is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat plaque psoriasis in people aged 18 and older.
 Ultravate is sometimes prescribed off-label to treat eczema.
-Ultravate is also known by its drug name, Halobetasol.
+Ultravate is also known by its drug name, halobetasol propionate.

 Ultravate is a highly potent corticosteroid.
 It is believed that Ultravate works by suppressing immune system activity.